realNFT/rNFT-iExec-CertificateDApp/README.md

 ## Pages details

-1. Oracle :
+1. Oracle - All users :

 - [ ] One form to fetch opensea URL of the NFT
 - [ ] Print NFT information
 - [ ] Validation button

-2. Certificate (only if wallet is connected) :
+2. Certificate - Logged users :
 - [ ] List of all NFTs on the owner wallet
 - [ ] One NFT selection
 - [ ] If Oracle doesn't exists, create one
-- [ ] Print all information of the Certificate
+- [ ] Print all Certificate information

 ## Build Setup